What are adelgids?

 Spruce pineapple gall adelges, Adelges abietis.
-Found on spruce (Picea) this species causes green pineapple shaped galls up to 20mm long usually on young shoots.
+Found on spruce (Picea) this species causes green pineapple shaped galls up to 20mm long, usually on young shoots.
 The galling can cause distortion of shoots, affecting the appearance of trees.
-Yellow, winged adults (gallicolae) leave the galls in late summer and lay eggs on host plants.
-The nymphs soon hatch and overwinter close to buds.
-In spring these nymphs feed on plant sap but do not cause galls, maturing into light green wingless females (pseudo-fundatrices).
+Yellow, winged adults (gallicolae) leave the galls in late summer and lay eggs, the nymphs soon hatch and overwinter close to buds.
+In spring the nymphs feed on plant sap but do not cause galls, maturing into light green wingless females (pseudo-fundatrices).
 These females lay eggs covered in white waxy threads.
 The nymphs hatching from these eggs induce the galls when they feed at the base of needles.
 The galls contain numerous chambers within which groups of pale orange nymphs develop.

 Douglas fir adelges, Adelges cooleyi.
-A native of North America which has become widely established in the UK.
+A native of North America which has become widely established in Britain.
 It alternates between spruce (Picea) and Douglas fir (Pseudotsuga menziesii).
-Infestations cause most damage on Douglas fir where foliage can become encrusted in white fluffy wax, sooty moulds and becomes mottled.
-On spruce infestations cause galls which can affect the growth of new shoots.
+It can be most noticeable on Douglas fir where foliage can become encrusted in white fluffy wax, sooty moulds and become mottled.
+On spruce the adelgid causes galling which can affect the growth of new shoots.
 The adelgid lays eggs in the spring on Douglas fir.
 The nymphs soon hatch and feed on the needles producing large amounts of white wax and honeydew.
 The adult females are less than 2mm in length and reddish brown to black, both winged and wingless forms occur.
 In early summer the winged forms migrate to spruce where they produce a generation that overwinters.
 In spring the overwintered generation induces elongate galls on spruce, this generation matures in the summer producing winged females that migrate to Douglas fir and overwinter, laying eggs in the spring.

 Larch adelges, Adelges laricis.
-This species covers itself in a white waxy material on larch and can cause the foliage to become discoloured and distorted and it can cause a premature loss of needles.
+This species is only found on larch and spruce.
+On larch it covers itself in a white waxy material and it can cause the foliage to become discoloured and distorted and a premature loss of needles.
 On spruce it forms pineapple galls that are up to 15mm long.
 The blackish nymphs of this adelgid overwinter on young larch shoots, maturing in early spring and laying eggs at the base of leaves.
 Nymphs from these eggs develop into wingless or winged 1.5 mm long dark green adults.
 The winged individuals migrate to spruce.
 Wingless individuals continue to breed on larch and extensive populations can develop, characterised by large quantities of white waxen wool and honeydew.
-Those that migrate to spruce produce a wingless generation that produces gall forming individuals in the following spring.
+Those that migrate to spruce give rise to a wingless generation that produces gall forming individuals in the following spring.
 Winged individuals mature in these galls in summer and migrate to larches where they lay eggs.